 Why Spritz Your Beans?

 You see, static steeps coffee stick to grinders and form clumps.
 The finer the grind, the more static is created.
-So if you’re like me and enjoy a finely ground brew, this could be simply what you need!
+So if you’re like me and enjoy a finely ground brew, this could be basically what you need!

 The Research Behind It

-This new science study comes from a team led by Christopher Hendon (a computational chemist who also introduced us to freezing our coffee beans) and some volcanologists – yes, people who study volcanoes!
+This new science originates from a team led by Christopher Hendon (a computational chemist who also introduced us to freezing our coffee beans) and some volcanologists – yes, people who study volcanoes!
 They found some interesting parallels between how static works in volcanic eruptions and how coffee creates static during grinding.

-However times have changed, my friends.
+Nevertheless times have changed, my friends.
 As single-dose grinding has become more popular, and baristas have used esoteric methods to chase higher and higher extractions, techniques like the RDT are suddenly everywhere.

 How Does It Work?